stevenyaga/erpnext-api-docs/docs/account.rst

         "Authorization": "token <YOUR_TOKEN>"
     }

-- See the guidance on Document List API Parameters section for direction on the parameters to provide
+- Refer to `Document List API Parameters <general-guidance.html>`_ for guidance on the payload

 Create an Account
 -----------------